 The hike to Pulpit Rock is one of the most popular hikes in Norway.
-Its great views, relatively easy hiking trails, and convenient accessibility from the town of Stavanger is what makes this hike appealing to so many people.
-Stavanger and the hike to Pulpit Rock was our first stop on our tour of Norway.
-We instantly fell in love with Norway and it still remains one of our favorite spots in the world.
+With great views, a relatively easy hiking trail, and convenient accessibility from the town of Stavanger, this hike has a big appeal for many visitors to Norway.

 How to Hike to Pulpit Rock

 Facts About the Hike

 When to Go: It is possible to hike to Pulpit Rock year round.
 If you plan to hike to Pulpit Rock in the off-season (November through April), click here for important information.